DataTalksClub/project-of-the-week/2023-01-11-github_actions-1.md

 ### Day 2 (12 January, Thursday)

 * Recap or finish studying GitHub about Actions.
 * Study about Triggering a workflow.
-You can check as well this GitHub Actions Tutorial.
+You can check as well the GitHub Actions Tutorial by TechWorld with Nana.
 * Check suggested material related to building and testing.
 * Commit your changes.
 * Share your progress in Slack and on social media.